Criminal sanctions

 Canada

 The main areas where criminal sanctions arise are under occupational health and safety legislation and related Criminal Code provisions.
-Both employees and directors can be subject to criminal sanctions.
+Both employees and directors may be subject to criminal sanctions.

 Chile